-I’m sitting in a bar in Washington, D.C., listening to another writer talk about the untimely demise of her blog.
+I was sitting in a bar in Washington, D.C., listening to another writer talk about the untimely demise of her blog.
 The blog in question started at almost the same time as The Art of Nonconformity.
-When I first read her writing last year, I knew she was going places.
+When I first read her writing, I knew she was going places.
 The posts were crisp, funny, and helpful at the same time.

 In fact, when I read almost any of her writing, I thought it was better than most of mine.
 Then, after a few months of steady content, one day she stopped writing.